rishabbahal9/Resume-optimizer-frontend/README.md

-# Getting Started with Create React App
+# AI Resume optimizer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This version works with Flask application in backend.
+Created with node v18.19.0 and React 18.2 in Typescript.

 ## Available Scripts